 Certification is not required to work in NICU settings, however many nurses in these environments choose to obtain RNC-NIC training and credentials offered through the National Certification Corporation (NCC).

-The NCC lists the following requirements to take the RNC-NIC exam:
+Requirements to take the RNC-NIC exam:

 - Current RN license in the United States or Canada